microsoft/terminal/doc/TAEF.md

 ### Running Tests

-If you have Visual Studio and related C++ components installed, you should have `te.exe` available locally.
+If you have Visual Studio and related C++ components installed, you should have the TAEF test runner `te.exe` available locally.

-In a "normal" CMD enviroment, `te.exe` may not be directly available.
+In a "normal" command line enviroment, `te.exe` may not be directly available.
 Try the following command to set up the development enviroment first:

 ```shell
 .\tools\razzle.cmd